Crusade4Code/kotlinlastcrusade1-xml-koin-mapper-usecase/README.md

 - **UseCases**: Encapsulation of business rules and core operations, isolating application logic.
 - **Koin for Dependency Injection**: Simplified configuration of dependencies for modularity and testing.
 - **Unit Testing**: Ensuring the functionality and integration between layers to prevent regressions and maintain quality.
-- **LiveData**: For observing and updating the UI with reactive data.
 - **Using:**
   - **LiveData**: For observing and updating the UI with reactive data.